varnish/vagent2/README.rst

 -u user     User to run as.
 Defaults to ``varnish``.

+-w curl-timeout
+            Timeout in seconds used for sending stats against the VAC.
+            Defaults to 2 seconds.

 -V          Print version.

 -v          Verbose mode.
 Be extra chatty, including all CLI chatter.